- The Mission and Programs of Sacred Plant Alliance - September 23, 2024

 Nurturing a Seed – Professional Association for Leaders of Psychedelic Churches

 As a way of introducing ourselves, SPA is publishing several articles over the next few months through Chacruna Institute, where we first nurtured the seed of this idea of an association of psychedelic churches.
-We originally planted our organizational roots with the support of Chacruna Institute’s fiscal sponsorship before becoming a recognized 501(c)(3) nonprofit corporation in 2024.
+We planted our organizational roots with the support of Chacruna Institute, where the project was originally incubated and launched before becoming an independent organization in 2021 and then recognized by the IRS as a 501(c)(3) nonprofit corporation in 2024.
 In 2020, SPA began as a small group of highly experienced leaders of psychedelic churches with a shared vision of the importance of connection, professional development, and mutual accountability.
 We have progressed from a volunteer-based project with a small but dedicated steering committee of founding members to an independent nonprofit religious corporation with a board of directors elected by the representatives of our member churches.
 Now, as a 501(c)(3) charitable organization, we are supported by a small staff and offer multiple membership classes and monthly activities.
 SPA currently includes 15 well-established psychedelic churches, many of whose leaders have over 10 or even 20 years of experience leading their communities.
 SPA member churches are located throughout the United States and have an average of about 350 members each.

 Sacred Plant Alliance exists to support religious communities centered around ceremonies involving psychedelic sacraments (like ayahuasca or psilocybin-containing mushrooms), which create nonordinary states of consciousness for spiritual purposes.